WillPlatnick/todoist2logseq/README.md

 ## Background

-Once I'm in Roam, it makes a lot of sense to add todo items in the process of note taking because of what you gain from having tasks in with the context of what created the task.
+Once I'm in logseq, it makes a lot of sense to add todo items in the process of note taking because of what you gain from having tasks in with the context of what created the task.

-However, there are some things that Roam isn't great at.
+However, there are some things that logseq isn't great at.

 For example, I continue to use Todoist for:

-* Quick capture of tasks using Mobile, Voice, etc. The mobile quick capture in Roam is not quick at all.
+* Quick capture of tasks using Mobile, Voice, etc. The mobile quick capture in logseq is not quick at all.
 Todoist excels at.
 Todoist has integrations into everything, including voice.

 * Remind me to do something at a specific time or place.